zacheryvaughn/Super-Simple-SDXL/README.md

 For more information about their licenses and usage, please refer to the official documentation and license agreements provided by Hugging Face.

-This project is not affiliated with, endorsed by, or sponsored by Hugging Face.
+This project is not affiliated with, endorsed by, or sponsored by Hugging Face or StabilityAI.